jacktony980/sendingcpp/README.md

   libraries.
 To switch from one job handler to another, you only need to change one or two lines in your program.

+  Note that you will need to add `COMPONENTS job` to the arguments of `find_package()` to use this.

 # Tutorials

 Tutorial 0: [Getting started with libkazv][tut0]

 [tut0]: https://gitlab.com/kazv/libkazv/-/blob/servant/tutorials/tutorial0.md

+# APIs

+The API documentation is available at https://mxc.kazv.moe/libkazv/ .
+You can also use `doxygen Doxyfile` at the root directory of the repository to build docs locally.
+It will be generated in `doc/`.

+You SHOULD use only the following APIs in your program:

+1. `Kazv::makeSdk`, `Kazv::makeDefaultEncryptedSdk`.
+2. Default constructor of `Kazv::SdkModel`.
+3. Constructors of `Kazv::CprJobHandler`,
+   `Kazv::AsioPromiseHandler`.
+4. `Kazv::Sdk`, `Kazv::Client`, `Kazv::Room`, but not their constructors.
+5. `Kazv::LagerStoreEventEmitter`.
+6. The classes that are required to interact with (e.g. return type or argument of) the classes in 4 and 5 (e.g. `Kazv::Event`).

+Anything in the `kazvapi` module (i.e. the namespace `Kazv::Api`) is not meant to be used directly.

+You should not rely on the return type of a function if it is declared as `auto` (without trailing return type notation).
+If it returns `auto`, you should also use `auto` to store that the return value.

 # Acknowledgement